d-german/code-quality-design/Writerside/topics/Understanding-the-Thread-Pool-in-NET.md

 ### CPU-bound Tasks

-For long-running CPU-bound tasks (e.g., intensive calculations), consider breaking them into smaller tasks that can be executed concurrently, if feasible.
-This way, each individual task is short-running, and you can still leverage the parallel processing power of the CPU.
+For long-running CPU-bound tasks (e.g., intensive calculations), consider breaking them into smaller tasks that can be executed concurrently, if possible.
+This way, each task is short-running, and you can still leverage the parallel processing power of the CPU.

-In .NET, you can utilize the Parallel LINQ (PLINQ) library, a parallel implementation of LINQ to Objects.
+In .NET, you can use the Parallel LINQ (PLINQ) library, a parallel implementation of LINQ to Objects.
 PLINQ can automatically handle task decomposition and concurrent execution for you, making it easier to parallelize complex operations.